 AND one of the following chemistry courses:

-The senior exercise consists of an original research proposal, written in a format of the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) grant.
-The exercise is completed in the fall of the student's senior year and is evaluated by two members of the Neuroscience department faculty.
+The Senior Capstone consists of an original research proposal, written in a format of the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) grant.
+The capstone is completed in the fall of the student's senior year and is evaluated by two members of the neuroscience department faculty.

 Students can gain research experience by participating in independent research (NEUR 385) under the supervision of a faculty advisor.
 Although independent research is not required for the major, conducting research is a valuable educational experience, particularly for students planning to pursue graduate or medical training.

 Seniors participating in the Honors Program (NEUR 497Y-498Y) must complete an honors project and pass an oral exam.
 Assessment of the honors candidate is conducted by the thesis advisor, two additional members of the Neuroscience department and an outside examiner brought in by the department.

 Any two Neuroscience courses may be paired to satisfy the natural science diversification requirement.